Sandy Martínez: Baseball career

 On April 8, 2003, he signed with the Kansas City Royals and played for their Triple-A affiliate, the Omaha Royals.
 After being released on June 8, 2003, Martínez signed with the Pittsburgh Pirates on January 20, 2004, but before playing a game for the Pirates, Martínez was traded to the Indians.
 He spent most of the season with Cleveland's Triple-A affiliate, the Buffalo Bisons, playing one game for the Indians major league team.
 On August 31, 2004, Martínez's contract was purchased by the Boston Red Sox, where he played three games before being granted free agency at the end of the season.
 He played in his final major league game on October 3, 2004, at the age of 33.

 On January 15, 2005, he signed with the Detroit Tigers, playing 81 games for their Triple-A affiliate, the Toledo Mud Hens.
 On December 14, 2005, Martínez signed a minor league contract with the New York Mets, playing 85 games for their Triple-A affiliate, the Norfolk Tides, and becoming a free agent at the end of the season.
 On November 16, 2006, Martínez signed a minor league contract with the Los Angeles Dodgers, but did not play in any games for their organization before being released and signed by the Florida Marlins.
 Martínez played three games for their Triple-A affiliate, the Albuquerque Isotopes, and became a free agent at the end of the season.

 Career statistics

 In an eight-year major league career, Martínez played in 218 games, accumulating 130 hits in 564 at bats for a .230 career batting average along with 6 home runs, 51 runs batted in and a .284 on-base percentage.
 He ended his career with a .988 fielding percentage.

 Managerial career

 Martinez managed the Washington Nationals' affiliate in the Dominican Summer League during the 2010 season and was re-appointed manager of the DSL Nationals for 2011, and has managed the team since then, currently through 2023.

+Personal life

+His son, Ángel Martinez, is also a professional baseball player, and has played for the Cleveland Guardians since 2024.